Sitting at your desk for several hours at a time can contribute to a sedentary lifestyle which can have adverse effects on your health.

 Plus, it features a front tilting seat that helps to reduce numbness in the tailbone while promoting neutral posture to strengthen your back.

-Furthermore, it’s the only stool on our list that goes up to 46.3 inches in height.
+Furthermore, it’s the only stool on our list that goes up to 46.3 inches in height and feature a built-in anti-fatigue mat.

 If you need a more cost-friendly alternative, the Flexispot wobble stool is the cheapest option on our list.